-(Note 8): If a publicly traded company, in accordance with Article 14(1) of the Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies, submits the fund lending on a case-by-case basis to the board of directors for resolution, even if the funds have not been disbursed, the resolution amount should still be included in the disclosed balance to reveal the risk assumed.
-However, after the funds are repaid, the balance after repayment should be disclosed to reflect the risk adjustment.
-If a publicly traded company, in accordance with Article 14(2) of the Regulations, authorizes the chairman of the board through a board resolution to disburse loans or cycle funds within a certain amount and a one-year period, the approved fund lending amount should still be used as the disclosed balance.
-Although the funds are repaid subsequently, considering that they may be disbursed again, the approved fund lending amount should still be used as the disclosed balance.

-(Note 2): In the column of investment income and loss recognized in this period:

-(1) If it is still in preparation and there is no investment income or loss, please specify.

-(2) The basis for recognizing investment income and loss is divided into the following three types, which should be specified.

-1. Financial statements audited and certified by an international accounting firm with a cooperative relationship with a CPA firm in the Republic of China.

-2. Financial statements audited and certified by a CPA of the Taiwan parent company.
+- (1) Direct investment in Mainland China. - (2) Reinvestment in Mainland China through a third-region company (please specify the investment company in that third region). - (3) Other methods. - (Note 2): In the column of investment income and loss recognized in this period: - (1) If it is still in preparation and there is no investment income or loss, please specify. - (2) The basis for recognizing investment income and loss is divided into the following three types, which should be specified. - 1.
+Financial statements audited and certified by an international accounting firm with a cooperative relationship with a CPA firm in the Republic of China. - 2.
+Financial statements audited and certified by a CPA of the Taiwan parent company. - 3.
+Other.

-3. Other.